fastoch/Learning-to-learn/README.md

 Mastering a subject is not simply learning random chunks of knowledge.
 You need to know which chunks to learn first and how the different pieces interconnect to form a consistent whole.

+You want to know what path you need to take in order to get to where you want to be.